outdreamer/build-a-cure/docs/tasks/implementation_options.md

 	# applies 'merge' to combine/replace combinations/connections of 'core components' of the input to create the output 'function'

 	interfaces_to_apply = ['core', 'structure', 'function']

+	default_workflow = 'break problem into sub-problems, combine sub-solutions into solution' apply_interfaces_dict = generate_interface_query(workflow=default_workflow)
+	apply_interfaces_dict = {
+		# apply 'core' interface
+		'find': ['input core', 'output core'],
+		'connect': ['input core', 'output core'],
+		# apply 'structure' interface
+		'change': ['input core', 'output core'],
+		# apply 'function' interface
+		'merge': ['connected changed input core', 'function'] # 'input is connected to output, then changed to output' }
+	# applying this apply_interfaces_dict would involve applying the interfaces in interfaces_to_apply
+	# then applying the functions of the keys of the dict 'find', 'connect', 'change', 'merge' to the outputs of each previous 'dict key function' application

 	for interface in interfaces_to_apply:

 		# logic to generate this function:

 		# get 'core' components of input 'function intent statement' and output 'function'
 		# connect core components by converting 'terms' into 'term interactions' given that the 'core interaction function' of inputs/outputs is 'connect'
-		# then convert these term_interactions into 'function'-adjacent structures (code) by applying the 'structure' interface
+		# then change these term_interactions into 'function'-adjacent structures (code) by applying the 'structure' interface
 		# then format it as a 'function' by merging term_interactions into a cohesive unit

 		items_to_connect = ['input', 'output']